 5. Sunbathe at Amsterdam’s beaches.

-Most beaches are located within half an hour for Amsterdam, so it’s easy to drop everything and go if you’re raring for a beach fix.
+Most beaches are located within half an hour from Amsterdam from central station, so it’s easy to drop everything and go if you’re raring for a beach fix.

 Laze in a funky beach bar at Zandvoort aan Zee, paraglide at IJmuiden, or hit the dance floor at Bloemendaal.